Recreational use of nitrous oxide: 21st century

 As of 2022, the gas enjoys moderate popularity in some countries as a recreational drug.
+2025 saw the FDA publish an Alert recommending against recreational use of the gas.
 Nitrous oxide has the street names hippy crack and whippets (or whippits).
 In Australia and New Zealand, nitrous oxide bulbs are known as nangs, possibly derived from the sound distortion perceived by consumers.

+In Thailand, the use of laughing gas balloons containing N2O gas first emerged around 2013, starting with low-priced offerings along Bangkok's Khao San Road.

+In Vietnam, the use of laughing gas as a recreational substance began in the 2000s due to its affordability.
+The balloons used for inhaling the gas are called funky balls and are widely available in bars, pubs, and online for home delivery.
+This trend is most noticeable in urban areas and social gatherings frequented by young adults.

+In China, recreational nitrous oxide use is on the rise and has become a social issue.

 In the United Kingdom, as of 2014, nitrous oxide is estimated to be used by almost half a million young people at nightspots, festivals and parties.
 Officials in Norfolk, Hertfordshire and Thames Valley had reported increasing numbers of discarded whipped-cream chargers being found.
+Nitrous oxide is a long-lived and potent greenhouse gas and recreational use causes significant emissions.

 Recreational users generally use 8 gram (¼ oz) containers of nitrous oxide "whippets", which they use to fill balloons or whipped cream dispensers.
 The gas is then inhaled from the balloon or dispenser.
 This is necessary because nitrous oxide is very cold when it undergoes adiabatic decompression on exit from a canister; inhalation directly from a tank is dangerous and can cause frostbite of the larynx and bronchi.
+Recently, as of 2022 and later, large canisters of nitrous oxide containing 600 grams or more of net content have appeared in vape shops and other retailers.
+Health professionals have expressed concern as the large size may make it easier for neurotoxic effects and dependency to develop in users.
+Additionally, in 2024, flavored nitrous oxide canisters produced by Galaxy Gas and other brands have become popular, and also criticized for seemingly being marketed towards children.